nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `create v/ n/Hong Lim Trading Pte.
 Ltd. p/67412943 d/Specialises in lighting effects. t/stage-crew` : Creates a vendor named `Hong Lim Trading Pte.
 Ltd.` and saves in the application.

-   * `view v/1` then `assign 2` : Assigns the 1st vendor in the vendor list to the 2nd event in the assignable event list.
+   * `view v/1` then `assign 2` : Assigns the vendor with index 1 in the vendor list to the event with index 2 in the assignable event list.

-   * `view e/4` : View more information about the 4th event in the event list.
+   * `view e/4` : View more information about the event with index 4 in the event list.

-   * `delete v/9` : Deletes the 1st vendor shown in the vendor list.
+   * `delete v/9` : Deletes the vendor with index 9 shown in the vendor list.

    * `clear` : Deletes all vendors and events stored in EventTory.